 - Discuss with your IT department and security team the effectiveness of the work they are doing

 - Understand different cyber security strategies and how to implement them for employees throughout your organisation

-- Manage cyber risks that are outside the responsibility of the IT department
+- Manage cyber risks that are outside the responsibility of the IT department and security team

 - Respond and recover after a cyber security incident has happened

 Developing a risk management strategy to manage cyber security is essential for any organisation, and isn't a matter purely for the IT department.
 Many risks arise from badly managed employees and flawed business processes, rather than digital technology.
 This is why an understanding of cyber risk is essential for top management.